What is Plantar Fasciitis? Causes, Symptoms and Treatment

 - Having tight calf muscles as a result of injury or prolonged exercise may also lead to overbearing on your foot causing plantar fasciitis.

 What are Plantar Fasciitis Symptoms?

 Plantar fasciitis is the most common cause of pain on the heel of the foot.
 The plantar fascia may also be referred to as the arc of the foot.
-Actually it is a piece of the ligament that connects the bone of the toes to the heel.
+Actually, it is a piece of the ligament that connects the bone of the toes to the heel.
 Strain can weaken the plantar fascia and may lead to irritation, inflammation, swelling and will ultimately lead to pain.
 Hallmark pain described as stabbing, striking and numbing is the most common plantar fasciitis symptom.

 If you are an athlete that does a lot of running, walking or dancing or if you walk or dance for long periods of time then you should be aware of symptoms of fasciitis.
-Learning about these will help you determine whether you are suffering from simple heel or foot pain or if you have plantar fasciitis.
+Learning about these will help you determine whether you are suffering from the simple heel or foot pain or if you have plantar fasciitis.

 Plantar Fasciitis Symptoms

 - Pain– there is a pain whenever you take your first steps in the morning; the plantar fascia tends to tighten as you lie on your back at night but as you wake up and stand at night, it stretches and this leads to pain.
 The foot muscles warm up as you move about when you wake up but as the day moves on and you walk, run, jump or dance, you will feel excruciating pain again.
 Some people who have plantar fasciitis may even have pain as they climb flights of stairs or even when they just stand still.

 - Stiffness – there is also the noticeable stiffness of the arc of the foot since there is inflammation present in the affected area.
 Stiffness is also a huge deal when you wake up in the morning but will gradually disappear as you go about your daily routines.